Updated: May 20th, 2026

 Your answers should be considered in light of the overall Caliper profile you create in the test.
 A propensity to be prepared to help others, outlined in the statement "Remain willing to assist people," is a highly valued trait that should be expressed in other questions.

-In this section of the Caliper Test, you will be asked to rate your level of agreement with a single statement using a scale of 1 (strongly agree) to 7 (strongly disagree) for each question.
-Such questions are also known as Likert scale questions.
+In this section of the Caliper assessment, you're presented with a single statement and asked to rate your level of agreement on a seven-point scale, from "strongly agree" to "strongly disagree."
+These are also known as Likert scale questions.

 To be fully present and focused, managing distractions and dissatisfaction effectively is essential.
 This enables active listening, problem-solving, and productive collaboration with others.
 High self-management and goal-directedness allow one to be fully present in the moment and to prioritize immediate tasks.